Battle of Maritsa: Battle

 The battle took place near the Maritsa River, about 20 miles west of Adrianople.
-Ottoman ghazi warriors under Lala Şahin Pasha and Hacı İlbey attacked the Serbian camp at night while most of the soldiers were asleep.
+Ottoman ghazi warriors attacked the Serbian camp at night while most of the soldiers were asleep.
 The army was massacred along with its commanders.
 (Note: Later traditions occasionally credited the Ottoman command to Evrenos Bey but this is not supported by contemporary sources.)
-The engagement resulted in the annihilation of the Serbian forces, described by John Fine as a crushing defeat attributed in later accounts to the Serbs being caught unprepared.
+The engagement resulted in the annihilation of the Serbian forces, described by Fine as a crushing defeat attributed in later accounts to the Serbs being caught unprepared.

 Donald Nicol characterises the engagement as a catastrophic blow for the Serbs and for the whole cause of eastern Christendom, citing Konstantin Jireček, who wrote that both princes perished and that their men were slaughtered "in such numbers that the river ran red with their blood."
 Alexander Mikaberidze similarly concludes that, despite the Serbs' attempted surprise attack, superior Ottoman tactics produced a decisive victory.
 Turkish historian and Ottomanist Abdülkadir Özcan notes that Ottoman accounts claiming that Şahin Paşa and Hacı İlbey defeated the Christian army by a sudden raid are questionable.

-Estimates of the armies' sizes vary widely.
-14th-century Serbian Monk Isaiah claimed 60,000 Serbs, while 15th-century Byzantine Greek scholar Laonikos Chalkokondyles wrote of 800 Ottomans led by "Süleyman", an anachronism likely based on a later Ottoman source.
-Fine notes that the allied army was "large but probably nowhere near the sixty thousand claimed by the monk Isaiah", Aleksandar Šopov, citing Byzantine accounts, notes that for this period even armies numbering only a few thousand men were regarded as large, and that no contemporary source provides reliable figures for the battle.
-Nicol adds that later Ottoman chroniclers claimed there were 60,000 Serbian soldiers to 4,000 Ottomans, but argues that, since Sultan Murad was absent and the Turkish force was a mixed body under Hacı İlbey and Lala Şahin, "it is hard to maintain that this was a victory for the Ottomans", even though it proved disastrous for the Serbs.
+Nicol also argues that "it is hard to maintain that this was a victory for the Ottomans", even though it proved disastrous for the Serbs.

 Aftermath

 The Battle of Maritsa marked a significant stage in the Ottoman expansion across the Balkans.
 With the forces of King Vukašin and Despot Uglješa defeated and both leaders killed, Ottoman troops advanced into Macedonia and parts of central Serbia.
-Several regional lords, including Vukašin's son Prince Marko, became Ottoman vassals, obliged to provide tribute and military service.
+According to historian Ion Grumeza, the Serbian Empire lost a large proportion of its ruling aristocracy as a result of the battle.
+In the aftermath, several regional lords, including Vukašin's son Prince Marko, became Ottoman vassals, obliged to provide tribute and military service.
+Ottoman expansion continued into Macedonia, Bulgaria and Greece, where some rulers also accepted vassalage.

 The defeat deepened the political fragmentation of the Serbian lands.
 Emperor Uroš V died childless later that year, ending the Nemanjić line, while nobles such as Prince Lazar, the Balšići and the Brankovići established their own principalities.
-Ottoman expansion continued into Macedonia, Bulgaria and Greece, where some rulers also accepted vassalage.
+Thessaly, Albania and Epirus had entirely seceded from Serbia.
+Nikola Altomanović established an independent realm in Rudnik and the lands formerly held by his uncle, Vojislav.

 Over the following decades, fragmented resistance continued among regional rulers, culminating in Prince Lazar's stand against the Ottomans at the Battle of Kosovo in 1389.